Manodeepray/My_obsidian/iit bhilai/ideas.md

 5. then as per the query the agent applies the method on LLM with the forgetting / editing dataset

-query

-topic
+what to gather from the query
+-->topic
-request type
+-->request type
-data to be edited/unlearned
+-->data to be edited/unlearned

 ---

+chat gpt expanded on the idea
 ### My Idea: Agent-Based Framework for Topic Editing or Unlearning in LLMs

 1. **Agent-Driven Query Processing**